fr0hsty/ApparatusBPPhysicsCallback/README.md

 # ApparatusBPPhysicsCallback

-This repo details one method of receiving physics callbacks and handling them via Apparatus Mechanics.
+This repo details one method of receiving physics callbacks and handling them via Apparatus Mechanics in BP.